TechAtikiN/the-go-brewery/3-creating-http-server-using-gin/README.md

 ## About `Gin` 🍸
 `Gin` is a **lightweight**, **high-performance** web framework built on Go's standard net/http package.
 Here’s why Gin stands out:
 - **Speed & Simplicity**: Gin has blazing-fast performance since it's built on top of the standard Go HTTP server and has minimal overhead.
-- **Routing**: Gin provides a powerful routing system that handles complex URLs, path parameters effortlessly.
+- **Routing**: It provides a powerful routing system that handles complex URLs, path parameters effortlessly.
-- **Middleware**: Gin allows you to plug in middleware for logging, authentication, rate limiting etc, with seamless integration in your app.
+- **Middleware**: It allows you to plug in middleware for logging, authentication, rate limiting etc, with seamless integration in your app.
-- **JSON**: Gin supports JSON parsing and generation out of the box, making it easy to work with JSON data.
+- **JSON**: It supports JSON parsing and generation out of the box, making it easy to work with JSON data.
 JSON is quite a common pattern in RESTful APIs and Gin provides convenient ways to handle it.
-- **Scalability & Concurrency**: Gin leverages Go's concurrency model (goroutines) to handle concurrent requests efficiently and scale applications horizontally to manage heavy load on the server.
+- **Scalability & Concurrency**: It leverages Go's concurrency model (goroutines) to handle concurrent requests efficiently and scale applications horizontally to manage heavy load on the server.

 ## Specific to Gin~
 - **`gin.Default()`**: Creates a new Gin router with default middleware (logging and recovery).
 The recovery middleware catches panics and returns a 500 error, ensuring your server stays running.